julienba/invaders/README.md

 In addition to that:

 1. I used private function (`defn-`) for function that have no business being used outside of the current namespace.
 I still test this function with `'#` when it make sense.
-I find this convention useful for refactoring.
+I find this convention useful for refactoring

 2. In my test file I use the alias `sut` for [System under test](https://en.wikipedia.org/wiki/System_under_test)